Outdoor Hospitality Intelligence

 Every property.
 One score.

 SiteScout replaces the spreadsheet.
-Every lead lands in your pipeline as a structured deal card — ready to sort, filter, and act on.
+Every lead lands in your pipeline as a structured deal card — scored on revenue, occupancy, and location (plus infrastructure, timing, and risk) — ready to sort, filter, and act on.

 New Signal